 - Given their high capital cost, the development of each synthetic sportsfield should be subject to the completion of a detailed business case.
 This study has undertaken a preliminary assessment of priority sites, but variables may emerge through the completion of the business case (eg planning/ zoning constraints, adverse geotech conditions, or cost/ availability of services).
-For this reason it is recommended that Council adopt a flexible approach to the implementation of the Action Plan. - It is strongly recommended that Council monitor the impact on demand of each new synthetic field development - whether with the City of Ryde or neighbouring Councils.
-Installation of synthetic sportsfields in other areas has been found to dramatically influence patterns of utilisation and demand.
+For this reason it is recommended that Council adopt a flexible approach to the implementation of the Action Plan. - 2.
+It is strongly recommended that Council monitor the impact on demand of each new synthetic field development whether with the City of Ryde or - neighbouring Councils.
+Installation of synthetic sportsfields in other areas has been found to dramatically influence patterns of utilisation and demand. - It is recommended that Council adopt a maximum of 30 hours per week usage of natural turf fields as severe damage can be expected beyond these levels. - In addition to the short, medium and long term actions in this Action Plan, Council should consider the utilisation of 'hybrid turf technology' in high wear areas (e.g. goal mouths).